fprimex/zdesk/README.md

 Passing `complete_response=True` will cause all response information to be returned, which is the result of a `requests.request`.

+## Getting a specific part of a result

+The Zendesk service sometimes changes what exactly is returned and the automatic return value determination may not be desired.
+Additionally, it can be tedious to always request `complete_response=True` and working with all of that information.
+So, now it is possible to pass `retval` in order to request a specific part of the request.
+Valid values are `'content'`, `'code'`, `'location'`, and `'headers'`.

+For example, you may not care to retrieve the `location` from a ticket creation, but you do want to check the HTTP return code to ensure success.
+You can now pass `retval='code'` and then simply check to ensure that the code is equal to (the integer) `201`.

 ## Getting all pages